How to make your brain make better choices

 Why aren’t our decisions rational?

 How do we know?
 Monkeys have the same cognitive biases as humans.
 Dr. Laurie Santos, a psychologist at Yale University, has been investigating how deep seated these cognition mistakes are.
 In a series of experiments called Monkeynomics, Dr. Santos taught a troop of monkeys to use money.
-It turns out monkeys fall victim to same cognitive biases.
+It turns out monkeys fall victim to the same cognitive biases.
 For example, they exhibit loss aversion – the tendency to prefer avoiding losses to acquiring equivalent gains.

 If our biases and irrational decisions are so deeply rooted in our evolutionary past, they may be impossible to change.